botpress/botpress/docs/guide/docs/main/code.md

 }
 ```

-### After Incoming Middleware
+#### After Incoming Middleware

-This hook is called right after all incoming middlewares processed the event, but before the Dialog Engine starts processing it.
+This hook is called right after all incoming middlewares processed the event but before the Dialog Engine starts processing it.
 You can access all the required data (including NLU intent) for special processing and decide what happens to the event.

 Location: `data/global/hooks/after_incoming_middleware`